 The Philadelphia criminal defense lawyers of Goldstein Mehta LLC represent clients who are facing all types of criminal charges in Pennsylvania and New Jersey.
-Our attorneys have a proven track record of obtaining successful results for our clients in preliminary hearings in Pennsylvania state courts.
+Our attorneys have a proven track record of successfully defending our clients in in criminal cases in jurisdictions throughout Pennsylvania and New Jersey.
 In Pennsylvania cases, our efforts on behalf of our clients often begin with the preliminary hearing.

 The preliminary hearing is the first substantive hearing in the criminal justice process, and we have successfully represented clients in hundreds, if not thousands, of these critical hearings.
 In many cases, we have been able to have some or all of the charges dismissed at the preliminary hearing.
-Even in matters where the case proceeds beyond the preliminary hearing, we are often able to use our cross examination skills to obtain testimony which will be useful in defending the case at later proceedings such as a motion to suppress or trial.
+Even in matters where the case proceeds to the Court of Common Pleas, we are often able to use our cross examination skills to obtain testimony which will be useful in defending the case at later proceedings such as a motion to suppress or trial.
 This article explains both what happens at a preliminary hearing and what will happen if a case is "held for court" following testimony and argument.
-If you are facing criminal charges, call 267-225-2545 to speak with one of our defense attorneys for a free, 15-minute criminal defense strategy session.
+If you are facing criminal charges, call 267-225-2545 to speak with one of our defense attorneys.
+We offer a free, 15-minute criminal defense strategy session.

 What Is A Preliminary Hearing?

 The preliminary hearing is an extremely important step in the criminal justice process, and our criminal attorneys have successfully moved for dismissal of some or all of the charges at countless preliminary hearings.
 In most cases, the preliminary hearing offers the first opportunity for our criminal defense lawyers to challenge the evidence and charges against you.
 Although the hearing is a critical step in the process, it can also be frustrating and confusing for the defendant because the hearing differs significantly from the trial.